Seek And You Will Find

 by Zachary Caronna | Photography by Dave Barfield

 You can tell a lot about a company by the office in which they conduct their business.
 This may seem like common sense, but it’s easy to forget because it’s more true in some cases than others.
-The decorations that hang on an office’s walls offer a window into the company’s image: family-owned businesses often have portraits on their walls of children or family groupings; businesses that wish to increase office morale will hang inspirational quotes; and companies wishing to convey their hip business models often put up contemporary art.
-That first impression is the company’s way of cluing customers in to what kind of service they will receive, thus shaping the clientele’s perceptions.
+The decorations that hang on an office’s walls offer a window into the company’s image: family-owned businesses often have portraits on their walls of children or family groupings; businesses that wish to increase office morale will hang inspirational quotes, and companies wishing to convey their hip business models often put up contemporary art.
+Some offices will also have food and drink provided to their staff to help morale by using office coffee in Denver services or drink services that are similar so employees have a good start to their day.
+That first impression is the company’s way of cluing customers into what kind of service they will receive, thus shaping the clientele’s perceptions.

 With this in mind, imagine walking into a building and seeing the following: a picture with the phrase “Seek and you will find”; photographs of ecstatically happy people; and a plethora of kits and jars, containing pieces of cloth and with information written on the outside.